lewisnjue/AI/some_nerual_networks_notes.md

 ## backpropagraion :
 - the network then uses backpropagation , a process that adjsusts weights to minimize the error.
-- the erro from the output is sent back throught the network and each weight is udated slightly to reduce the error.
+- the erro from the output is sent back throught the network and each weight is udated slightly to reduce the error. this is all abouts gradient check micrograd for more
 - over many iterations the network learns to reduce the loss improvin its accuracy.

 ## trainign a nerual network